 Automatic sharing of meetings

-By default, a meeting in Meetgeek is shared with all the invitees from the calendar invitation and the participants joining the conference call.
+By default, a meeting in Meetgeek is shared with all the invitees from the calendar invitation.

 Because of this, people included in the invite of the calendar receive the automatic email with the link to the meeting and they can access all the content.
 If you miss a meeting to which you were invited, you can still access that meeting in the missed tab from the past meetings page.

-Important.
-If you are hosting meetings with customers, please note that they will receive a copy of the meeting.
+If you have meetings with customers, please note that they will receive a copy of the meeting.
 If you want to change this, you can do so from the Settings page or you can enable/disable it for a particular meeting from the Upcoming meetings page.

 Sharing meetings, private & public meetings

 If you want to make meetings private so that only you, as the owner of the meeting in Meetgek, can access the content. you have two options.
 You can make all meetings private by default by navigating to Settings -> Meeting Assistant -> Enable toggle for "Private meetings" as seen below.

 You can make a specific meeting private by navigating to the Meeting page -> Press Share Meeting.